Cargolux Italia

-Cargolux Italia S.p.A. is an Italian cargo airline, set up as a joint venture between various Italian investors and Cargolux.
-Its head office is located at Vizzola Ticino and its hub is Milan-Malpensa Airport.
+Cargolux Italia S.p.A. is an Italian cargo airline, set up as a joint venture between various Italian investors and the Luxembourgish Cargolux.
+Its head office is located at Vizzola Ticino and its hub is Milan Malpensa Airport.
 The airline was established in December 2008 and commenced operations in June 2009.

 Destinations

 Cargolux Italia serves the following destinations with scheduled cargo flights: